Edge case

 An edge case is a problem or situation that occurs only at an extreme (maximum or minimum) operating parameter.
-For example, a stereo speaker might noticeably distort audio when played at maximum volume, even in the absence of any other extreme setting or condition.
+For example, a stereo speaker might noticeably distort the audio when played at maximum volume, even in the absence of any other extreme settings or conditions.

 An edge case can be expected or unexpected.
-In engineering, the process of planning for and gracefully addressing edge cases can be a significant task, and yet this task may be overlooked or underestimated.
+In engineering, planning for and gracefully addressing edge cases can be a significant task, yet it may be overlooked or underestimated.

 Some common causes of edge cases are: